mmvrstudio/MERNSTACK-BookSearchEngine/README.md

 ### Description:
-     This is a web application using google books api to search for books.
+     This is a web application using the google books api to search for books.
      I converted this app from a RESTful API to a GraphQL API and used the Apollo server 3.

 ## Deployed App: